monk-blade/kindle_gujarati_dictionary/README.md

 PS: **FOSS ROCKS;)**

+##TODO

+- There is no inflections support for now.(Inflections support means when you search for word like "found" it should display meaning of "find")

 ##Bugs

 CAUTION : KINDLE **DOES NOT** SUPPORT UTF-8 LANGUAGES (GUJARATI,HINDI ETC) SO YOU MAY SEE  FONT RENDERING PROBLEM USING THIS DICTIONARY BUT TEXT IS READABLE.